sandeepsuresh6023/Machine-Learning/Image Classification (Strawberry-Tomato-Cherry)/README.txt

 'VGG16&VGG19_train.py' contains the code for an intermediate model developed.
 Details given in report.

 'augment.py' contains the code used to augment the datset to create more images.

+'Trained Models.txt' contains the links to download the trained models.